thanks4opensource/papoon_usb/README.md

 Given prior experience with [STM HAL (and LL) libraries](#ST_HAL_and_LL_libraries) --- by coincidence implementing USB on STM32L476 MCUs --- I wanted to avoid them at all cost.
 (Note that the HAL/STM32L476 success was pure hacking: I extracted a minimal subset of HAL necessary to compile and link, including some small additions such as a `malloc()` stub and a replacement for HAL's `systick` handler.
 The code was still huge and incomprehensible.)
 See [STM HAL (and LL) libraries](#ST_HAL_and_LL_libraries) for more, highly-opinionated, criticisms.

 I decided instead to use as a starting point a GitHub repository I later discovered was a copy of the older ST-provided "STM32_USB-FS-Device_Lib" source code distribution.
 Despite the fact the code was functional (after some small fixes), in retrospect this was a very bad decision.
 The code is, hands down, the second worst I have ever seen in my long career as a software developer.
 (The worst was a many thousands line long Commodore Basic program 100% comprised of spaghetti code `GOTO` statements.
 That the ST code is even in the same league is a significant although dubious accomplishment.)
-Again, see [STM software](#st_software) for additional complaints.
+Again, see [ST software](#st_software) for additional complaints.

 Finally, in theory none of this analysis/hacking/porting should ever have been necessary.
 One would think a company the size of ST could document their hardware well enough that a competent programmer could write code to utilize it (and in fact would be interested in doing so, if for no other reason than to increase sales).
 Not so --- if interested see [STM hardware and documentation](#st_hardware_and_documentation) below for details.
 Also note that the STM32F103 USB subsystem documentation is better than many other ST attempts, and that evaluation of whether or not I'm a "competent programmer" is left to the reader.